 Note: the green trail that leads to the waterfall is quite steep and not recommended for smaller children.
-So if you have younger children (less than six years old), you can start with the green trail, stop at any point, and return using the same way.
+So if you have younger children (less than six years old), you can start with the green trail, stop at any point, and return the same way.

-You can visit Ein Tina only during the daytime.
+You can visit this nature reserve only during the daytime.
 Or as it is written in the following sign: “It is strictly prohibited to remain in reserve after dark.”

 Picnic and Barbeque

 The sign also answers several common questions.
-Lighting fire and setting up tents in Ein Tina is prohibited.
-However, there are picnic tables and dustbins at Ein Tina.
+Lighting fire and setting up tents in Ein Tina are prohibited.
+However, there are picnic tables and dustbins.

 Is there always water in Ein Tina?

 The water at Ein Tina comes from a spring.
-Farmers use some part of that water, and the excess is streamed to the pipes.
+Farmers use part of that water, streaming the excess to the pipes.
 The waterfall at the top is an end of a tube.
 Sometimes, after dry winters, farmers may decide to close the pipe.
 Hence, I would advise having an alternative track or attraction for that scenario (use the interactive map above to find nearby attractions).

 Note: we visited in August 2021, and there was plenty of water.

 Significant parts of this trail have no shade.
 Thus bring plenty of water, sunscreen, and hats.
 Moreover, it would help if you had water shoes.
-The wet trail has plenty of big rocks.
+The wet track has plenty of big rocks.
 Thus water shoes with sturdy soles would be the best alternative.

 The Green Trail